 The intact child’s charter: “I’M INTACT, DON’T RETRACT — ONLY CLEAN WHAT IS SEEN.”
 If your child needs to see a doctor for any reason, you may need to find a paediatrician who has experience with intact children.
 Not all do, and some will try to retract the foreskin on any child they see who is over four to six years old.
 If anyone tries to retract your son’s foreskin, you have the right to ask them to stop immediately!

 In a few cases, the foreskin may still not be retractable in early adulthood (a condition called phimosis).
 If it is a problem for him, the young man can get medical help.
 The usual way of managing the condition is the use of steroidal creams along with the gentle stretching of the opening of the foreskin, done over time.
 In a tiny minority of men, total retraction of the foreskin never happens, and provided it doesn’t cause pain during intercourse, there is no need to do anything about it, so long as it retracts enough to wash underneath.
-If it does cause pain or if the problem is caused by a short frenulum (a bit like tongue-tie in a baby) fairly minor surgery can correct it without circumcision (cutting off the foreskin).
+If it does cause pain or if the problem is caused by an abnormal frenulum (a bit like tongue-tie in a baby) fairly minor surgery can correct it without circumcision (cutting off the foreskin).

 Your son’s foreskin is the most sensitive part of his genitals, and with your help and guidance he can keep it clean and healthy.